Preimplantation Genetic Testing (Including Preimplantation Genetic Diagnosis and Preimplantation Genetic Screening)

 Having too many or too few chromosomes can cause disorders such as Down syndrome (Trisomy 21) or Trisomy 13.
 This test can also look for out-of-order chromosomes, called translocations, which can cause problems with growth or function.

-The number of tests for genetic problems keeps growing every year.
+The number of genetic testing for heart problems keeps growing every year.

 What is a preimplantation genetic diagnosis (PGD)?